pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/RMA (Non-US) JIRA (under construction).md

 Logistics team should send out the replacement within roughly 2 days.
 The shipping information will be available in SKULabs.

 Forward the tracking information to the customer when available.
 Close the support request on Zendesk.

-#### Refund
-If the case requires a refund, we need to wait for the package to be received by our service center.
-Once we can see the package is on the road, communicate with the customer as below:

-> We can see that your package is on its way back to our service center.
-Please be advised that once our service center has received and verified the package, we'll offer the refund for you ASAP.
->
-> Kindly wait for further notice.
-Thank you.

-When confirming the package is delivered, proceed with the [[Refund Process]].

-After issuing a refund, close the support request on Zendesk.

 ### 7. Close the JIRA ticket
 When everything is done, close the JIRA by changing the status from "In Progress" to "Closed".
 (END)